Esteban795/2D-cloth-simulation/README.md

 ## What's left to do ?

-- Allow the user to tear apart the cloth when it is dragged too far
+- ~~Allow the user to tear apart the cloth when it is dragged too far~~ ✅
 - Why not try in 3D ?
-I'll see that I guess
+I'll see that I guess, ~~once I learn OpenGL~~